 In What’s the Best That Could Happen?, Debbie Miller confronts a challenge all teachers face: the feeling of being stuck and the fear of trying something new.
-She explores how questions help us look beyond the limitations of what we’ve done and discover powerful new opportunities for teaching and learning.
+She explores how questions help us look beyond the limitations of what we’ve done and discover powerful new opportunities for engaging every reader.

 Ellin Oliver Keene

 What motivates us to learn?
 We all want to promote student engagement, but we often struggle with getting our students excited about and responsible for their own learning.
 In Engaging Children, Ellin Oliver Keene explores the question: What can we do to encourage motivation for students or, better yet, their engagement?